hypertidy/PROJ/README.md

 The packages rgdal, sf, lwgeom are now compatible with PROJ 5 (and 6) and don’t need any further attention in this regard.
 They work fine within their chosen context.

-Are there any other wrappers around PROJ (PROJ.4) on CRAN or Bioconductor, or in the works?
-Let me know\!

 -----